Impact of the COVID-19 Pandemic on Subway Ridership in New York City

 While many New Yorkers and businesses turned to telecommuting to protect themselves from the virus, others have not had that luxury.
 As a result, ridership as a percentage of pre-COVID levels has remained higher in lower-income neighborhoods than in wealthy ones, though the disparity became markedly less pronounced beginning in the summer of 2022.

 The accompanying interactive map demonstrates COVID-19’s disparate impact on the subway system across the City’s U.S. Census-defined neighborhoods.
 Select a neighborhood on the map to compare ridership figures to a number of socioeconomic indicators and to the City as a whole.

-For the first two years of the pandemic, subway turnstile data published by the Metropolitan Transportation Authority (MTA) continues to show a correlation between median household income and subway ridership.
-Though not as pronounced as in the earlier phases of the pandemic, neighborhoods with lower median household incomes still tend to have significantly higher ridership as a share of 2019 levels when compared to wealthier neighborhoods.
+For the first two years of the pandemic, subway turnstile data published by the Metropolitan Transportation Authority (MTA) showed a correlation between median household income and subway ridership.
+Though not nearly as pronounced as in the earlier phases of the pandemic, neighborhoods with lower median household incomes still tend to have higher ridership as a share of 2019 levels when compared to wealthier neighborhoods.

 In higher-income neighborhoods, residents are more likely to be employed in areas that can more easily adapt to remote work models, such as financial activities and business services.
 Ridership in these neighborhoods — and particularly in the City’s Central Business District — is also more dependent upon business, tourism and workers commuting into the office on a regular basis.
 Throughout most of the pandemic, as commuter levels remained low, stations in Lower Manhattan and the City’s Central Business District saw more profound ridership loss and were slower to recover ridership than stations in the outer boroughs.
 In neighborhoods where residents have been more likely to continue using the subway throughout the pandemic, common areas of employment are the health care and social assistance sector and the leisure and hospitality sector.